michalis0/DataScience_and_MachineLearning/week9/readme.md

 Project and kaggle competition.
 20% of your project grade will depend on your rank at the kaggle competition.

 - 20% Kaggle Rank
-- 50% code quality (using classes, documentation, etc)
+- 50% code quality (using classes, splitting into proper files, documentation, etc)
-- 30% github quality + video quality.
+- 30% github quality (15%) + video quality (15%).

 Your focus should be on winning kaggle rather than producing a super-perfect video.
 The winning team will receive some goodies in the last lecture. (picture to be attached!)